 Cubic splines are preferred for many applications.
-Consider the spline composed ofcubic polynomials of the form
+Consider the spline composed of

 (1)